urieltan/tp/docs/DeveloperGuide.md

 Use case ends.

 * 3a.
-The given tag is empty or invalid.
+Both the given description and tag is empty.

     * 3a1.
+Lifebook shows an error message.

+      Use case resumes at step 2.
+* 3b.
+The given description or tag is invalid.

+    * 3b1.
 Lifebook shows an error message.

       Use case resumes at step 2.

 **Use case: Add a To Do to the To Do List**